Skip to contents

 1. Indirect calorimetry and the indicators of energy metabolism that can be derived from it are unable to account for the activity type specific role of body weight on energy metabolism.
 This makes it impossible to make a standardised comparison of the energy cost of different activity types across individuals that differ in body weight.
 See also reflections in this blog post.

-2. Polysomnography offers a physiological definition of sleep that is impossible to capture with a movement sensor forcing us to simplify our definition of ‘sleep’ towards a definition a movement sensor can capture, by which ‘validation’ with polysomnography becomes somewhat meaningless as we already know that we are not measuring the same construct anymore.
+2. Polysomnography (PSG) is the standard in sleep research.
+PSG offers a physiological definition of sleep that is impossible to capture directly with a movement sensor.
+Therefore, we are forced to simplify our definition of ‘sleep’ towards a definition that can be captured by a movement sensor.
+As a result, the act of evaluating an accelerometer on its ability to classify sleep with PSG becomes somewhat meaningless as we already know that we are not measuring the same construct as PSG.

 3. Activity types are ambiguous to define given the high number of ways they can be performed.
 This introduces a fundamental level of uncertainty about the robustness of models outside the datasets and context they were developed in.